awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 # Getting started with Amazon ECS using the AWS CDK<a name="tutorial-ecs-web-server-cdk"></a>

-This tutorial shows you how to deploy a containerized Web server with Amazon Elastic Container Service and the AWS Cloud Development Kit \(CDK\) on Fargate\.
+This topic shows you how to deploy a containerized Web server with Amazon Elastic Container Service and the AWS Cloud Development Kit \(CDK\) on Fargate\.
 The AWS CDK is an Infrastructure as Code \(IAC\) framework that lets you define AWS infrastructure using a full\-fledged programming language\.
 You write an app in one of the CDK's supported languages, containing one or more stacks, then synthesize it to an AWS CloudFormation template and deploy the resources to your AWS account\.

 The AWS Construct Library, included with the CDK, provides APIs that model the resources provided by every AWS service\.
 For the most popular services, the library provides curated constructs that provide smart defaults and implement best practices with fewer required parameters\.
-One of these modules, `[aws\-ecs\-patterns](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ecs-patterns-readme.html)`, provides high\-level abstractions that let you define your containerized service and all necessary supporting resources in only a few lines of code\.
+One of these modules, `[aws\-ecs\-patterns](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns-readme.html)`, provides high\-level abstractions that let you define your containerized service and all necessary supporting resources in only a few lines of code\.

- The construct we'll be using in this tutorial is [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ecs-patterns.ApplicationLoadBalancedFargateService.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ecs-patterns.ApplicationLoadBalancedFargateService.html)\.
+ The construct we'll be using in this topic is [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html)\.
 As you can likely tell from the name, this construct deploys an Amazon ECS service on Fargate behind an application load balancer\.
 The `aws-ecs-patterns` module also includes constructs that use a network load balancer and/or run on Amazon EC2, if you'd prefer those options\.

-Before embarking on this tutorial, set up your AWS CDK development environment as described in [Getting Started With the AWS CDK \- Prerequisites](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites), then install the AWS CDK by issuing:
+Before embarking on this task, set up your AWS CDK development environment as described in [Getting Started With the AWS CDK \- Prerequisites](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites), then install the AWS CDK by issuing:

 ```
 npm install -g aws-cdk
 ```

+**Note**
+These instructions assume you are using AWS CDK v2\.

 **Topics**
 + [Step 1: Set up your AWS CDK project](#ecs-web-server-cdk-step-1)